-SBI codes are changing.
+SBI codes have changed.
 Check your details in the Business Register

 Every company or organisation registered in the Business Register has 1 or more SBI codes listed as part of its registration.
 These codes show what your company or organisation does.
-In September 2025, many SBI codes will change.
-Before then, check that the description of your activities is still correct.
-That way, you can be sure that you will receive the correct SBI code(s) later during the update.
+In September 2025, many SBI codes have changed.
+Check that the description of your activities is still correct.

 Please note: if you adjust the description of your business activities, you must do this in Dutch.
 If you do not speak Dutch, please use an online translation tool.
 Your changes will be checked by KVK.